 Store Development ~ The addition of new stores has played, and will continue to play, a major role in our continued growth and success.
-Our store development program focuses on three areas: entering new markets, adding stores within existing markets and relocating stores to more convenient, freestanding sites.
-During 2002, we opened 174 new stores, relocated 92 stores and closed 278 stores of which 224 were as a result of the strategic restructuring announced in 2001.
-Our new store development during 2002 included 78 stores in new markets, including: Chicago, Illinois; Las Vegas, Nevada; Phoenix, Arizona; and several markets in Florida and Texas.
-During the last five years we opened more than 1,700 new and relocated stores.
+Our store development program focuses on three areas: entering new markets (i.e., market in which we did not have retail stores prior to 2000), adding stores within existing markets and relocating stores to more convenient, freestanding sites.
+During 2003, we opened 150 new stores, relocated 125 stores and closed 58 stores.
+Our new store development during 2003 included 84 stores in new markets, including: Chicago, Illinois; Las Vegas, Nevada; Phoenix, Arizona; and several markets in Florida and Texas.
+During the last five years we opened more than 1,600 new and relocated stores.
 Approximately half of our store base was opened or significantly remodeled within the last five years.
-During 2003, we expect to open approximately 150-175 new stores (including 80-100 in new markets), to relocate 100 stores and to close 50 stores.
+During 2004, we expect to open approximately 225-250 new or relocated stores, including approximately 100 in new markets.
 We believe that continuing to grow our store base and locating stores in desirable geographic markets are essential components to competing effectively in the current managed care environment.
 As a result, we believe that our store development program is an integral part of our ability to maintain our leadership position in the retail drugstore industry.

 Information Systems ~ We have invested significantly in information systems to enable us to deliver a high level of customer service while lowering costs and increasing operating efficiency.
 We were one of the first in the industry to introduce Drug Utilization Review technology that checks for harmful interactions between prescription drugs, over-the-counter products, vitamins and herbal remedies.
 We were also one of the first in the industry to install a chain wide automatic prescription refill system, CVS Rapid Refill, which enables customers to order prescription refills 24 hours a day using a touch-tone telephone.
-In 2001 we completed the rollout of EPIC, a multiyear project that reengineered the way our pharmacists communicate and fill prescriptions.
+In 2001, we completed the rollout of EPIC, a multiyear project that reengineered the way our pharmacists communicate and fill prescriptions.
 The project included integrated workflow improvements, proprietary systems technology and automated pill-counting machines in high volume stores.
 We expect EPIC will continue to improve quality assurance and customer service, while reducing labor costs.
-In 2002, we completed the rollout of our Assisted Inventory Management ( AIM ) system for non-promotional front store merchandise.
+In 2002, we completed the rollout of our Assisted Inventory Management (AIM) system for non-promotional front store merchandise and expanded the system to include pharmacy items in 2003.
 This system will more effectively link our stores and distribution centers with suppliers to speed the delivery of merchandise to our stores in a manner that both reduces out-of-stock positions and lowers our investment in inventory.
-We also have several supply chain initiatives under way, including the expansion of our AIM system to include promotional merchandise.

-Customers ~ During 2002, we served an average of 2.5 million customers per day.
+Customers ~ During 2003, we served an average of 2.5 million customers per day.
 Since our sales are to numerous customers, including managed care organizations, the loss of any one customer would not have a material effect on the business.
 No single customer accounts for 10% or more of our total sales.

 We fill prescriptions for many state Medicaid plans.
-Total sales from all such plans were approximately 8% of consolidated net sales, or 12% of total pharmacy sales, during 2002.
+Total sales from all such plans were approximately 9% of consolidated net sales, or 13% of total pharmacy sales, during 2003.

 Seasonality ~ The majority of our sales, particularly pharmacy sales, are generally not seasonal in nature.
 However, front store sales tend to be higher during the December holiday season.
-For additional information we refer you to the Note Quarterly Financial Information on page 39 in our Annual Report to Stockholders for the fiscal year ended December 28, 2002.
+For additional information, we refer you to the Note Quarterly Financial Information on page 45 in our Annual Report to Stockholders for the fiscal year ended January 3, 2004.